 - The Lord called his disciples friends.
 All of us united in the Christian faith are brothers and sisters.
 We share the same Father.
 We are all called to be friends of the Lord and friends to each other.
 We can increase Christian unity by developing personal friendships with people from different denominations and faith communities.
-Getting to know each other is the best way to build trust, come to understand the differences between us and overcome our differences through Christian charity.
+Getting to know each other is the best way to build trust, come to understand the differences between us, and overcome our differences through Christian charity.

-- We share the same God and we all believe in salvation through Jesus Christ.
+- We share the same God, and we all believe in salvation through Jesus Christ.
 Even though we can’t share at the same Eucharistic table until differences of belief have been resolved, we can come together in prayer.
-We can pray together for each other, for the needs of others, and for Christian unity.
+We can pray together for each other, for the needs of others, and Christian unity.

-- We can join each other in bearing witness to God’s love by voicing the truth of the gospel message, reaching out to the marginalized and defending the dignity of life.
+- We can join each other in bearing witness to God’s love by voicing the truth of the gospel message, reaching out to the marginalized, and defending the dignity of life.

 What You Can Do

-- Read Church documents about ecumenical dialogue.
+- Read documents about ecumenical dialogue.

 What Your Parish Can Do

-- Promote ecumenical events organized by other faith communities.
+- Promote religious events organized by others.

 Tips for Ecumenical Dialogue

 If you’re reaching out on your own or as part of a parish sponsored event or committee, you’ll find yourself interacting with Christians of other faiths.
 Here are a few simple steps you can take to increase your effectiveness.